- Location: Connecticut

 Get Free Commercial Auto Insurance Quotes from Multiple Providers

 Enter Your Zip Code:Page Overview

-The first step in obtaining a Connecticut CDL (Commercial Driver's License) is to complete a written exam.
-In Connecticut, the written exam is given on a walk-in basis at the following DMV offices: Bridgeport, Waterbury, Wethersfield and Willimantic.
-Just make sure to arrive at least an hour before the office is set to close, in order to give yourself time to complete the exam.
+A step towards obtaining a Connecticut CDL (Commercial Driver's License) is to complete a written exam.
+In Connecticut, the written exam is given on a walk-in basis at select DMV offices.

-The exam has 30 questions and you must get at least 24 correct in order to pass.
 To prepare for the exam, you should study the Connecticut Commercial Vehicle Operator's Manual.
-You will need to bring a $46 fee for the written exam and the skills exam, which you will pay for in advance.
-You will also need to bring the following items with you to the DMV office in order to take the exam:
+You will need to bring the following items with you to the DMV office in order to take the exam:

 - Your Social Security card (note that laminated or metal cards won't do) or your most recent W-2 form.

 - Physical examination dated within the last 2 years, reported on by a physician on an Examination to Determine Physical Condition of Driver form or a US DOT Medical Examiner's Physical Examination Form CO730.

 - A completed Application for Commercial Driver's License.
 This cannot be downloaded; they will mail it to you.